 The following manifesto is the full text appearing in our “Issue Zero” pamphlet of the same title.
-Written during the spring of 2014, it maps out some basic thoughts shared by the editorial board of Red Wedge: the past rebellions within the worlds of art, music, literature, film and theater that have shaped our world, their current predicaments, and what we believe to be our role in facilitating a new, raw, urgent cultural expression simultaneous with a movement for radical social change.
-A print version of this pamphlet can be purchased at wedge shop.
+Written during the spring of 2014, it maps out some basic thoughts shared by the editorial board of Red Wedge: the past rebellions within the worlds of art, music, literature, film and theater that have shaped our world, their current predicaments, and what we believe to be our role in facilitating a new, raw, urgent cultural expression simultaneously with a movement for radical social change.
+A digital version of this pamphlet can be purchased here.

 * * *